While LGBTQ Tolerance Thrives in Long Beach, its Sister City Sochi Has Far to Go

 "People at work know that I’m gay, and most of them are ok with that," says Michail, 30.

-Their answers were all very similar, but the glaring fact that “not being beaten in the streets anymore” qualifies as progress in the minds of the LGBTQ residents of Sochi is an indicator of just how far the city, and the country, still have to go.
+Their answers were all very similar, but the glaring fact that “not being beaten in the streets anymore” qualifies as progress in the minds of the LGBTQ residents of Sochi is an indicator of just how far there still is to go.